-Submitting an application:
+Submitting an application

-In order to initiate the application process please submit the following:
+In order to initiate the application process please submit the following;

-- A completed Application for Licence form - A detailed description of the care program to be offered Child Care Licensing Regulation (CCLR) Schedule B (2) - Site Plans CCLR Schedule B (6) (a), (b),(c) - Floor Plans CCLR Schedule B (9) (a), (b),(c), (d), (e), (f)
+- A completed Application for Licence form - A detailed description of the care program to be offered (CCLR) Schedule B (2) - Site Plans CCLR Schedule B (6) (a), (b),(c) - Floor Plans CCLR Schedule B (9) (a), (b),(c), (d), (e), (f)

 Ensuring that you submit all of the necessary documents will help to prevent a delay in processing your application.
-All documents are submitted to the intake team at REACHccfl@vch.ca.
-Once your application documents have been reviewed you will be assigned to a Licensing Officer who will guide you through the remainder of the process.
+All documents are submitted to Licensing.
+Once your application documents have been reviewed a Licensing Officer who will guide you through the remainder of the process.
 Please note that applications are followed up on in the order in which they are received.